jamesepaterson/markrecaptureworkshop/README.md

 Contents:
 * 01_installingmarkrecappackages.R checks if required packages are installled.
 Installs them if they are not.
 * 02_markrecaptureworkshopcode.R contains all code used in the workshop
+* 03_introduction_to_CJS.R contains code for introduction to Cormack-Jolly-Seber Models